ScintillatorSynth/Scintillator/src/doc/References-and-Acknowledgements.md

 # Vulkan Programming

   * [The Vulkan Tutorial](https://vulkan-tutorial.com) - much of the original Vulkan setup code was typed in following this tutorial.
+Alexander Overvoorde seems to be the author of this site.
-  * [Sascha Willems](https://www.saschawillems.de/) maintains numerous worked examples of various applications of Vulkan from which I have cribbed from heavily.
+  * [Sascha Willems](https://www.saschawillems.de/) maintains numerous worked examples of various applications of Vulkan on [GitHub](https://github.com/SaschaWillems/Vulkan) from which I have cribbed from heavily.
 Also the [Vulkan Hardware Database](https://vulkan.gpuinfo.org/) is a great source of information about the diversity of hardware out there supporting Vulkan.